-On this page are listed some details regarding how the United Kingdom and Ireland WRF (Weather Research and Forecast) Model is structured to operate.
+On this page are listed some details regarding how the United Kingdom and Ireland WRF (Weather Research and Forecast) Model is operating.

 The horizontal resolution of the raw grib2 files is approximately of 27.75 km (17.24 mi), and the WRF elaboration enhances it for the following domains with a timestep of 60 minutes (1 hour):

-An example of the final output product is given below:
+An example of the final output product (general overview and temperature at 2 metres) is given below:

 The elaboration process greatly increases the capability of the weather forecast model to capture local phenomena and details, often generated by geographic features of the terrain, like orography (rain shadows, foehn wind effects, local sea influence, etc.).